Uniqueness of stationary compatible probability measures for chains of infinite order with forbidden transitions: Applications on some example processes

-By the equivalence criterion for non negative series, we conclude that implies $\sqrt{g}\in \mathcal{W}^2$.
+implies $\sqrt{g}\in \mathcal{W}^2$.
 In this example, we can actually apply Theorem 5.1 of \cite{johansson/oberg/pollicot/2007} to obtain the existence of the invariant measure.
 Indeed, using the notations of \cite{johansson/oberg/pollicot/2007}, we can take $K=\exp{\exp(\gamma \sum_{i\geq 0}|\beta_i|)}$ and $\pi$ equal to the Poisson law with parameter $e^{\gamma \sum_{i\geq 0}|\beta_i|}$.
 Combining with our Theorem \ref{theo1}, we conclude that there exists a unique stationary compatible probability.

+In this example, the corollaries do not apply due to the infinite alphabet, so the full strength of Theorem~\ref{theo1} is needed.
+The key nontrivial assumption is $\sqrt{g}\in\mathcal{W}^2$, whose verification is implied by the summability condition (\ref{sumcondinf}).